Non-stabilizerness in quantum-enhanced metrological protocols: Results and discussion

+We present results for $N=100$ in \cref{fig:squeezed_OAT_TACT}.
+In the spin-squeezing time scale, $t\le t_{\rm best}$, both models generate a monotonically increasing SRE while $-\log(\xi^2)$, where $\xi^2$ is the spin squeezing parameter, increases.
+At the beginning of the over-squeezed regime, $t > t_{\rm best}$, the SRE continues to increase while $-\log(\xi^2)$ starts to decrease.
+Parallel to the results in the main text for OAT, we demonstrate in \cref{fig:fixed_squeezing_TACT} that under TACT the SRE also saturates to a value fixed by $\xi^2$ when $N\to\infty$.
+As both models offer identical behavior for $t < t_{\rm best}$, we conjecture that spin squeezed states generate SRE according to their metrological advantage measured by $\xi^2$, independently of the protocol used to generate them.

-We show in \cref{fig:Dicke} that TACT provides the same conclusions as OAT: SRE of spin squeezed states generated by TACT correlates with spin squeezing generation, and the maximally squeezed state shows similar scaling with $N$ to its OAT counterpart.
+We show in \cref{fig:Dicke} that TACT provides the same conclusions as OAT for their corresponding maximally squeezed state: the maximally squeezed state generated through TACT shows similar scaling with $N$ to its OAT counterpart.